dmwm/PHEDEX/Documentation/README/README-Agents.txt

   		many worker slaves the master will start and keep
 		running.

-# FIXME: we now only need -db defining the DB config file and the DB name
+  -jobs         For job-manager type agents this option sets how
+                many concurrent sub-processes can be executed.

   -db           Used by any agent working with a database.
 Defines
-                the location of the DB-config file which includes usernames and passwords for the different DBs.
-                Directly after the full path to the config file the name of the database has to be given separated by a colon. [-db <PATHtoDBconfig>:<DBname>]

-#   -db		Used by any agent working with a database.
-Defines
-#   		the name of the database to use.
-For ORACLE this
-# 		name must be registered in tnsnames.ora in $TNS_ADMIN.
-#
-#   -dbuser	Used by any agent working with a database.
-Defines
-#   		the user name for connecting to the database.
-#
-#   -dbpass	Used by any agent working with a database.
-Defines
-#   		the password for connecting to the database.
-#
-#   -dbitype	Used by any agent working with a database.
-Defines
-#   		the perl DBD library to be used.
-The default is
-# 		"Oracle".
-Note that interpretation of "-db" option
-# 		depends on the database "-dbitype" backend.
+                path to a database configuration file which defines usernames and passwords and other parameters for different database contacts.
+The argument is of the form PATH:SECTION, where SECTION is one of the named connections inside the file.
+(See README-Auth.txt
+		for more information about database authentication.)

 ** Support